Siren (Roxy Music album)

-Siren is the fifth studio album by the English rock band Roxy Music, released in 1975 by Island Records.
+Siren is the fifth studio album by the English rock band Roxy Music, released on 24 October 1975 by Island Records.
 It was released by Atco Records in the United States.

 Siren produced the singles "Love Is the Drug" and "Both Ends Burning", which peaked at numbers two and 25 respectively on the UK Singles Chart.
 "Love Is the Drug" became Roxy Music's highest-charting single in the US, reaching number 30 on the Billboard Hot 100.
 In 2003, Siren was ranked number 371 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time.

 Cover art

-The cover features band member Bryan Ferry's soon-to-be-girlfriend, model Jerry Hall, on rocks near South Stack, Anglesey.
+The cover features band member Bryan Ferry's soon-to-be girlfriend, model Jerry Hall, on rocks near South Stack, Anglesey.
 Graham Hughes, working during August 1975, took the cover photo directly below the central span of the bridge on a south-side slope.
 He worked from sketches produced by Antony Price, with photography featuring Hall striking various poses.
 The idea for the location was Bryan Ferry's, after he saw a TV documentary about lava flows and rock formations in Anglesey, in which South Stack was heavily featured.